ScalaWilliam/aptgit/README.md

 http://gitolite.com/gitolite/contrib/ssh-and-http/

 I suppose I should make some visuals of what I want to achieve... pictures and videos will speak a thousand words.
 Perhaps that's all I need to do to get people interested and also validate my own ideas a little.

+## Git Work

+Pay-for-task.
+Difficulty here is determining the right scope of work and simply defining what is to be achieved.

+I've tried it out successfully on my own projects but was limited by GitHub's difficult extensibility.
+This is one major reason why I'm so keen to break out of it and do higher things.

+I don't want to give up control of the project by handing it over to a freelancer or some entity who controls the shape of the project, unless they really know better than me.
+Paying per hour has the problem of "what have you been doing for this money (= k * time)?", and paying fixed price has the problem of "what have you foregone in order to do this faster?".
+In both cases, there is little measurability because tasks are not in any special break-down.

+Once I have a break-down I can put a price tag and then place the request for effort on the market.
+Anyone can pick it up and complete it.

+Ideal piece of work is as small as possible.
+It also has to be as cheap as possible to be money/size/time-effective.

+## Incremental development

+It's all about unblocking.

+Create the minimal possible implementation of what you need, so that others can use it.
+You've just unblocked a user/consumer so he can use your interface.
+Now, you can refine it in a separate task/iteration.

+This is contrary to implementing the perfect thing all-at-once.
+Such things are usually high-risk because a far higher quantity of assumptions (including integration points) are untested.
+Implementing all-at-once, in a monolithic way, does not give detailed insight into how the work is done, where the blockers are.

+By doing things incrementally, you achieve this perfect-sized changes to the code that can be measured and analysed effectively.

+# Problems we'd like to solve

+It's all about the technical project manager / architect who is driving the project.
+His goal is to deliver measurably and pay people for the results they achieve rather than the time they spend.

+I, as technical manager, want:

+- Nobody to be able to push code that does not match the standards
+- ...